aig-upf/smart-carpooling-demo/README.md

 ### <a name="run-cae"></a>Running the Collective Adaptation Engine

+The Collective Adaptation Engine (CAE) code is contained inside the `collective-adaptation-engine` folder.
+It is written in Java and it requires version 8 to run.
+You can directly import this folder from Eclipse.

+This module automatically calls all the previous modules described in the [previous section](#run-default-example).
+The class you need to run to is `CollectiveMobility.java`.
+The execution consists of several runs.
+Each run follows this process:

+1. An initial random state is created.
+1. The state is sent to the planner to get a collective solution.
+1. Once a solution is obtained, an adaptation issue is introduced.
+1. The issue is resolved in two ways: selfishly and collectively.
+1. Statistics are collected from both the selfish and collective plans.

+Once all runs have been executed, the overall statistics are exported to two files: `dataEvaluationCollective.csv` and `dataEvaluationSelfish.csv`.
+The meaning of their columns is the following:

+* `id` - number of run.
+* `dv1` - number of vehicles involved.
+* `dv2` - number of passenger involved.
+* `dv3` - execution time of the adaptation.
+* `dv4` - average of meters done by vehicles.
+* `dv5` - average of meters done by passengers walking.
+* `dv6` - total number of used agents used including the car pool company.

 ### <a name="create-sm-problems"></a>Creating Smart Mobility Problems
 Mobility problems are specified using the JSON format.
 These problems are later converted into PDDL problems that can be solved by a temporal planner.
 A mobility problem written as JSON specifies the following fields: